jbloomlab/RSV-evolution-neut/README.md

   - [./raw_plate_reader/](01_data/raw_plate_reader/): Raw data, not read into the notebooks.
   - [./maps/](01_data/maps): includes .csv files of the plate maps used to calculate fraction infectivity from .xlsx files
   - [./PlateLayouts/](01_data/PlateLayouts): includes .csv files of the plate layouts used to calculate fraction infectivity from .xlsx files
-  - [./other/](01_data/other): includes .csv files for plotting of other (non fraction infectivity) data type, mainly titer data.
-Also includes fraction infectivities for the 293T vs 293T TIM1 test
+  - [./other/](01_data/other): includes .csv files for plotting of other data types (not fraction infectivity used in major summary plots), mainly titer data but also includes .tif files for western blot images.
+Also includes fraction infectivities for the 293T vs 293T TIM1 test.
 - [./02_notebooks/](02_notebooks): Jupyter notebooks for data processing and visualization.
 - [./03_output/](03_output)
   - [./plots/](03_output/plots): Saved plots from the notebooks.